leodutra/simpleflakes/README.md

 ## ⚡ Performance

-Simpleflakes is optimized for speed:
+This library is optimized for speed:

 ```javascript
 // Benchmark results (operations per second)